 Each properly executed proxy in the accompanying form received prior to the Annual Meeting will be voted with respect to all shares represented thereby and will be voted in accordance with the specifications, if any, made thereon.
 If no specification is made, the shares will be voted in accordance with the recommendation of the Board of Directors.
-In addition, the shares will be voted in the discretion of the proxies with respect to (1) any matter of which we did not have notice prior to February 19, 2016, (2) the election of a person as a director in substitution for a nominee named in this proxy statement who, at the time of the meeting, is unable, or for good cause is unwilling, to serve, (3) any stockholder proposal properly excluded from this proxy statement, and (4) matters incident to the conduct of the meeting.
+In addition, the shares will be voted in the discretion of the proxies with respect to (1) any matter of which we did not have notice prior to February 13, 2017, (2) the election of a person as a director in substitution for a nominee named in this proxy statement who, at the time of the meeting, is unable, or for good cause is unwilling, to serve, (3) any stockholder proposal properly excluded from this proxy statement, and (4) matters incident to the conduct of the meeting, or any other matters as may properly come before the meeting.
 A proxy may be revoked at any time prior to the voting thereof.

 If a stockholder is a participant in our Dividend Reinvestment Plan or the Albany International Corp.
 ProsperityPlus 401(k) Savings Plan, a properly executed proxy will also serve as voting instructions with respect to shares in the stockholder's accounts in such plans.
-In order for the plan trustee to vote 401(k) plan account shares, instructions must be received no later than 11:59 P.M.
-Eastern Time on May 9, 2016.
+In order for the plan trustee to vote 401(k) plan account shares, instructions must be received no later than 11:59 p.m.
+Eastern Time on May 8, 2017.

-This proxy statement and the accompanying form of proxy are first being made available to our stockholders on or about March 30, 2016.
+This proxy statement and the accompanying form of proxy are first being made available to our stockholders on or about March 29, 2017.

-The only persons entitled to vote at the Annual Meeting (including any adjournment or adjournments) are (1) holders of record at the close of business on March 21, 2016, of the Company's Class A Common Stock outstanding on such date and (2) holders of record at the close of business on March 21, 2016, of our Class B Common Stock outstanding on such date.
-As of March 21, 2016, there were 28,847,115 shares of the Company's Class A Common Stock outstanding and 3,235,048 shares of our Class B Common Stock outstanding.
+The only persons entitled to vote at the Annual Meeting (including any adjournment or adjournments) are holders of record at the close of business on March 20, 2017, of the Company's Class A and Class B Common Stock outstanding on such date.
+As of March 20, 2017, there were 28,925,205 shares of the Company's Class A Common Stock outstanding and 3,233,998 shares of our Class B Common Stock outstanding.
 Each share of Class A Common Stock is entitled to one vote, and each share of Class B Common Stock is entitled to ten votes, on each matter to be voted upon.